 Weaker-than-anticipated growth and financial volatility stemming from prospect of monetary normalization in the U.S. have increased pressure on policymaking.
 Economic policy is being realigned to sustain growth, which has been facilitated by strong fundamentals and well-balanced policy mixes in most countries.

-- The policy response has varied across countries.
-It has consisted of reliance on exchange rate flexibility, intervention in exchange markets, tightening of macroprudential regulation, and imposition of capital inflow controls.
+- The policy response to changing global conditions has varied across countries.
+It has consisted of reliance on exchange rate flexibility, intervention in exchange markets, and removal of capital inflow controls.